 While there are various recommendations, there’s a widely accepted range that has been determined for individuals who are sedentary, active, and who weight train.
 But there’s so much conflict between experts and studies when it comes to ideal protein intake.
 The research is very mixed.

-Some resources suggest that we eat too much protein while more recent research is in favor of higher protein intake, especially for preserving muscle and strength.
+Some resources suggest that we eat too much protein while more recent research is in favor of higher protein intake, especially for preserving muscle gain and strength.
 So it can be incredibly confusing for those who want to know how much protein they should be eating.